hofstadter-io/hof/docs/content/getting-started/llm-chat.md

 - The code generation is backed by human written code, so no hallucinations.
 - The same benefits for generating code at scale with Hof.

+Other places we see LLMs helping Hof

+- importing existing code to CUE & Hof
+- automatically transforming existing code to hof generators
+- filling in the details and gaps in generated code
+- in our premium user interfaces for low-code
+  (these are more the multi-modal models, which come after LLMs, think Google Gemini)